-Here we dive on a spectacular submerged reef south of Hatta, which offers steep slopes surrounded by deep waters.
-Masses of Redtooth Triggerfish, alongside fusiliers, napoleon wrasse and hawksbill turtles populate this long reef.
-You might also get the chance to spot a few rare creatures during your dive like devil rays or even scalloped hammerhead sharks, if you're lucky.
+We will dive in a spectacular submerged reef south of Hatta, which offers steep slopes surrounded by deep waters.
+Loads of Redtooth Triggerfish, alongside fusiliers, Napoleon wrasse and hawksbill turtles populate this long reef.
+You might also get the chance to spot a few rare creatures like devil rays or even a scalloped hammerhead shark during your dive.
 Keep your fingers crossed before you enter this wonderful dive site.